 Commonly used when discussing citrus, sectioning is the process of removing the fruit from the membrane.

-Shaving food means to cut it extremely thinly.
-A vegetable peeler can be used shave vegetables.
-To shave meat it's best to freeze it slightly so it's hard and then slice.
+Shaving food means cutting it extremely thinly.
+A vegetable peeler can be used to shave vegetables.
+To shave meat, it's best to freeze it slightly, so it's hard and then slice it.

 To shuck is to remove the inedible outer shell of a food item, like shellfish and corn.